timvisee/VBFPieGuesser/README.md

 #### Features
 - Easy to use interface.
+- Everything (graphs, lists) is updated in real-time when new guesses are made.
 - Personal page for each user.
 - Ability to view/manage personal guesses.
 - Ability to use a single device for multiple users/guesses.
 - User's guesses are managed without any kind of registration.
 - Guesses are graphed to make a clear overview.
-- Global overview screen with a graph and the most recent guesses to show using a beamer.
+- Global overview screen with a graph and the most recent guesses to show on a big screen.
-- Graphs and result pages are updated in real-time.
 - Tool to easily determine a winner.

 ## Screenshots